istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

       enabled: true
 {{< /text >}}

-This will deploy an `istio-cni-node` DaemonSet into the cluster, which installs Istio CNI plugin binary to each node and set up needed configuration for the plugin.
+This will deploy an `istio-cni-node` DaemonSet into the cluster, which installs the Istio CNI plugin binary to each node and sets up the necessary configuration for the plugin.
-The `istio-cni-node` DaemonSet runs with [`system-node-critical`](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/) `PriorityClass`.
+The CNI DaemonSet runs with [`system-node-critical`](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/) `PriorityClass`.

 {{< image width="60%" link="./cni.svg" caption="Istio CNI" >}}

 There are several commonly used install options:

 * `components.cni.namespace=kube-system` configures the namespace to install the CNI DaemonSet.
-* `values.cni.cniBinDir` and `values.cni.cniConfDir` configure the directory paths to install plugin binary and create plugin configuration.
+* `values.cni.cniBinDir` and `values.cni.cniConfDir` configure the directory paths to install the plugin binary and create plugin configuration.
-  `values.cni.cniConfFileName` configures the name of plugin configuration file.
+  `values.cni.cniConfFileName` configures the name of the plugin configuration file.
-* `values.cni.chained` controls whether to configure the Istio CNI plugin as a chained CNI plugin.
+* `values.cni.chained` controls whether to configure the plugin as a chained CNI plugin.

 {{< tip >}}
-Note there is a time gap between a node becomes schedulable and Istio CNI plugin becomes ready on that node.
+There is a time gap between a node becomes schedulable and the Istio CNI plugin becomes ready on that node.
-If an application pod starts up during that time gap, it is possible that the traffic redirection is not properly set up and traffic can bypass Istio sidecar.
+If an application pod starts up during this time, it is possible that traffic redirection is not properly set up and traffic would be able to bypass the Istio sidecar.
-This race condition is mitigated by a `detect and repair` method.
+This race condition is mitigated by a "detect and repair" method.
 Please take a look at [race condition & mitigation](#race-condition-mitigation) section to understand the implication of this mitigation.
 {{< /tip >}}

 ### Hosted Kubernetes settings

-The `istio-cni` plugin is expected to work with any hosted Kubernetes leveraging CNI plugins.
+The `istio-cni` plugin is expected to work with any hosted Kubernetes version using CNI plugins.
 The default installation configuration works with most platforms.
 Some platforms required special installation settings.